-- (f) an overview of national initiatives to promote smart technologies and well-connected buildings and communities, as well as skills and education in the construction and energy efficiency sectors; and - (g) an evidence-based estimate of expected energy savings and wider benefits, such as those related to health, safety and air quality.
+(f) an overview of national initiatives to promote smart technologies and well-connected buildings and communities, as well as skills and education in the construction and energy efficiency sectors; and

-(b) a roadmap with nationally established targets and measurable progress indicators, with a view to the 2050 climate neutrality goal, in order to ensure a highly energy efficient and decarbonised national building stock and the transformation of existing buildings into zeroemission buildings by 2050;
+(g) an evidence-based estimate of expected energy savings and wider benefits, such as those related to health, safety and air quality. (b) a roadmap with nationally established targets and measurable progress indicators, with a view to the 2050 climate neutrality goal, in order to ensure a highly energy efficient and decarbonised national building stock and the transformation of existing buildings into zeroemission buildings by 2050;

-- (c) an overview of implemented and planned policies and measures, supporting the implementation of the roadmap pursuant to point (b) when they are not already included in the elements of the national energy and climate plans notified to the Commission pursuant to Article 4, paragraph (b) of Regulation 2018/1999; and - (d) an outline of the investment needs for the implementation of the building renovation plan, the financing sources and measures, and the administrative resources for building renovation when they are not already included in the elements of the national energy and climate plans notified to the Commission pursuant to Article 3, paragraph 2, sub-paragraph (c) of Regulation 2018/1999. - (e) the operational greenhouse gas emissions and annual primary energy use of a new or renovated zero-emission building thresholds in accordance with referred to in Article 9a b (1). - (f) minimum energy performance standards for non-residential buildings, based on maximum energy performance thresholds, in accordance with referred to in Article 9(1); and - (g) minimum energy performance standards for residential buildings and the corresponding national linear trajectory, in accordance with referred to in Article 9(2).
+- (c) an overview of implemented and planned policies and measures, supporting the implementation of the roadmap pursuant to point (b) when they are not already included in the elements of the national energy and climate plans notified to the Commission pursuant to Article 4, paragraph (b) of Regulation 2018/1999; and - (d) an outline of the investment needs for the implementation of the building renovation plan, the financing sources and measures, and the administrative resources for building renovation when they are not already included in the elements of the national energy and climate plans notified to the Commission pursuant to Article 3, paragraph 2, sub-paragraph (c) of Regulation 2018/1999. - (e) the operational greenhouse gas emissions and annual primary energy use of a new or renovated zero-emission building thresholds in accordance with referred to in Article 9a b (1). - (f) minimum energy performance standards for non-residential buildings, based on maximum energy performance thresholds, in accordance with referred to in Article 9(1); and - (g) minimum energy performance standards for residential buildings and the corresponding national linear trajectory, including the 2033 and 2040 milestones for average primary energy use in kWh/(m2.y), in accordance with referred to in Article 9(2).